It looks like Putin is getting his Central Asian gas deal after all

-A tripartite gas union between Russia, Kazakhstan and Uzbekistan that Russian President Vladimir Putin started pushing last year is starting to take shape.
+A tripartite gas union between Russia, Kazakhstan and Uzbekistan that Russian President Vladimir Putin started pushing last year is beginning to take shape.
 Initially reluctant to join, fearing becoming energy dependent on Russia, the necessities of developing their energy infrastructure have changed the minds of the leaders in the two ‘Stans.

-In May Uzbekistan agreed to buy gas from Russia to alleviate a recent painful energy crisis by reversing the flow of Soviet era gas pipelines connecting the two countries and this week signed a deal to import 2.8bn cubic metres a year from Russia.
+In May Uzbekistan agreed to buy gas from Russia to alleviate a recent painful energy crisis by reversing the flow of Soviet-era gas pipelines connecting the two countries and this week signed a deal to import 2.8bn cubic metres a year from Russia.
 The price Uzbekistan will pay for the gas was not disclosed.

 Central Asia has come under considerable pressure to break off relations with Russia.
-US Secretary of State Antony Blinken was there earlier this year to warn the ‘Stans not to facilitate sanctions busting trade, but despite paying some lip service to the US demands it seems all five countries in the region have maintained business as normal.
+US Secretary of State Antony Blinken was there earlier this year to warn the ‘Stans not to facilitate sanctions-busting trade, but despite paying some lip service to the US demands it seems all five countries in the region have maintained business as normal.

-“Following Russia’s invasion of Ukraine, any closer cooperation with Russia looks both risky and inconsistent, since Central Asian countries have been trying to distance themselves from an increasingly aggressive Moscow for the past year,” Temur Umarov, a fellow at the Carnegie Russia Eurasia Center, said in a note.
+“Following Russia’s invasion of Ukraine, any closer co-operation with Russia looks both risky and inconsistent, since Central Asian countries have been trying to distance themselves from an increasingly aggressive Moscow for the past year,” Temur Umarov, a fellow at the Carnegie Russia Eurasia Center, said in a note.

 “But viewing revanchist Russia as the main threat to Central Asian states is more of an outside perspective.
 Local regimes are far more concerned by smouldering domestic discontent than by Moscow’s geopolitical ambitions, since the former could translate into socioeconomic protests at any moment.
 The events of this winter have demonstrated that gas shortages may well become the final straw,” Umarov added.

-Kazakhstan has over 3 trillion cubic metres of natural gas reserves, while Uzbekistan has 1.8 trillion cubic metres.
-The countries annually produce over 30bcm and 50bcm of gas, respectively, which should be enough to cover domestic demand.
+Kazakhstan has over 3 trillion cubic metres of natural gas reserves, while Uzbekistan has 1.8 tcm.
+The countries annually produce over 30 bcm and 50 bcm of gas respectively, which should be enough to cover domestic demand.

-But the problem is the rapid growth of domestic consumption, population growth, and industrial development are increasingly straining their gas outputs.
+But the problem is that the rapid growth of domestic consumption, population growth and industrial development are increasingly straining their gas output.

-Uzbekistan’s former energy minister Alisher Sultanov claimed in 2021 that the country had enough gas “for three Uzbekistans.”
-But last winter inadequate heating and gas shortages caused black outs in Tashkent in the depths of winter and countrywide disruptions that sparked protests.
+Uzbekistan’s former energy minister, Alisher Sultanov, claimed in 2021 that the country had enough gas “for three Uzbekistans.”
+But last winter inadequate heating and gas shortages caused blackouts in Tashkent in the depths of winter and countrywide disruptions that sparked protests.

-The share of gas in Kazakhstan’s energy balance is constantly growing, says Umarov: 57% of people there had gasified homes by the end of 2021, as opposed to 30% in 2013.
-In Uzbekistan, gas accounts for over 80% of the national energy balance.
+The share of gas in Kazakhstan’s energy balance is constantly growing, says Umarov: 57% of people there had gas-supplied homes by the end of 2021, as opposed to 30% in 2013.
+In Uzbekistan gas accounts for over 80% of the national energy balance.

-“Other reasons for the annual 7–10% increase in domestic consumption in Uzbekistan and Kazakhstan are population growth (1.5–2% a year), growing construction, and industrial development.
+“Other reasons for the annual 7-10% increase in domestic consumption in Uzbekistan and Kazakhstan are population growth (1.5-2% a year), growing construction and industrial development.
 Industrial outputs are projected to increase by 4% in Kazakhstan and even more in Uzbekistan, which saw a record 9.5% growth in 2021,” says Umarov.

 Early last year, the lack of gas sparked Kazakh protests in which over a million people took part.
 And last winter the energy crisis triggered local protests in Uzbekistan, costing many high-ranking officials their jobs as the otherwise popular regime of Uzbek President Shavkat Mirziyoyev took its first public relations knock.